impr3ssionist/StrangersThings/README.md

 // Problems

-//still can't sign in?
-//had not defined a token from my returned data and stored it in a variable

-// once I login, I still see options to login and register unless I refresh the page
-// I had duplicate login routes and needed to pass token to navbar as a prop

-// what do I do with return parameters in the users/me endpoint section of the api?

-Routes via React Router :

-/profile (with messages)
+// on the login page, the button says register

+// after logging in, the user should be redirected to the profile page

+// when I log out, the header still says my name

+// when the nav is on a smaller window it collapses and bleeds contents

+//all posts bleeds content when shrunk

+// on media screen, in the all posts section, the titles of the posts should shrink so that the tell me more button stays skinny

 Authenticated Users should be able to:

-Edit a post for which they are the author
+Edit a post for which they are the author see the item for which messages have been sent
-Send a message to the author of any post for which they are not the author See all messages for any post for which they are the author See all messages they've received in a special view
+See all messages they've received in a special view

 Authenticated Users should not be able to:

 Send a message to themselves

-All users should be able to: